VesnaBozic/git-commands/README.md

 > git diff -r HEAD path/to/file

-## How we save save changes that are in the staging area?
+## How we save changes that are in the staging area?

 ```bash
 git add .